-It remain to prove that $\sigma$ has no bad leaves.
+We need to prove that $\sigma$ has no bad leaves.
 Suppose to the contrary that there is a bad leaf $u$ for $\sigma$.
-By Lemma~\ref{l:stable-bad}, $\sw\sigma u \sqsupseteq \sigma$.
+By Lemma~\ref{l:stable-bad}, $\sigma \sqsubseteq \sw\sigma u$.
 Furthermore, $\sw\sigma u$ uses the same number of hyperedges as $\sigma$, and has one bad leaf fewer, a contradiction with the choice of $\sigma$. \end{proof}